fastpython/benchmark-web-frameworks/README.md

 To run Quart project:

 1. Go to the test project folder root `fast-python/project-quart`
 1. Run `pipenv install` to install all dependencies
 1. Run `pipenv run python -m project` to run test server

+And you'll find friendly _hello_ response from [http://0.0.0.0:8000](http://0.0.0.0:8000).

+## Pyramid

+[Pyramid](https://trypyramid.com/) is a framework that aims to hit between huge frameworks (i.e. Django) and smaller ones (i.e. Flask).
+Pyramid is nowhere near as popular if you read [Github stars](https://github.com/Pylons/pyramid), but is well liked when used.
+It's part of [Pylons project](https://pylonsproject.org/).

+To run Pyramid project:

+1. Go to the test project folder root `fast-python/project-pyramid`
+1. Run `pipenv install` to install all dependencies
+1. Run `pipenv run python -m project` to run test server